Feb. 10, 2014

 The meeting was called to order at 6:00 PM by Mayor Jim Standard.
 Councilor Boal led the pledge of allegiance.

-Present: Audina Jephson, Bill Boal, Karen Mehl, Polly Eells, Jim Standard and Adam Jones
+Present: Audina Jephson, Bill Boal, Polly Eells, Jim Standard, Adam Jones, Karen Mehl, and George McNew

 Staff: Don Arnpriester, Ned Dausel, and Sina Streeter

-Councilor Boal moved to approve the consent agenda as presented and was seconded by Councilor Mehl.
+Councilor Boal moved to approve the consent agenda as presented and was seconded by Councilor McNew.
 The favorable vote was unanimous.

 PUBLIC WORKS REPORT: